نوع مقاله : مقاله پژوهشی

 عنوان مقاله [English]

-Many mystics have tried to express their intentions and purposes through stories and anecdotes, thereby presenting difficult and subtle mystical points in a simple and understandable content.
-Among these, the story of Sheikh San'an, composed by Attar of Nishapur, stands out due to its deep mystical concepts presented in a lyrical narrative where disbelief and faith, and external and internal journeys are intertwined, creating a magnificent epic.
-As it is expected that re-reading ancient texts based on contemporary literary theories helps the reader discover the dark and silent corners of the text and opens a new horizon for their understanding of the text, in this study, the story of Sheikh San'an is analyzed using the descriptive-analytical method with Christopher Vogler's Hero's Journey model, which presents the overall structure of the hero's journey in three acts and twelve stages.
-This is done to determine the capability of traditional storytellers and the potential of their works in facing a global theory and to examine the extent of this model's applicability.
-The research results show that the main lines of the story of Sheikh San'an align with the writer's journey model, except in the stage of refusing the call.
-Additionally, slight differences in the stages of the ordinary world and meeting with the mentor can be justified considering the flexibility of Vogler's model; although the reason for this can be traced back to some dissimilarities between the mystical and mythological hero.
+Many mystics have attempted to convey their purpose and intentions through stories and parables, presenting complex and intricate mystical points in a simple and understandable form.
+Among these, the story of Sheikh San'an, a poem by Attar of Nishapur, is notable for its deep mystical concepts embedded in a lyrical narrative.
+This story intertwines outer and inner journeys, creating a remarkable masterpiece.
+Since revisiting ancient texts through contemporary literary theories is expected to assist the reader in uncovering the hidden and silent corners of the text, offering a new perspective on understanding it, this paper applies a descriptive-analytical method to analyze the story of Sheikh San'an using Christopher Vogler's model of the hero's journey.
+Vogler's model outlines the hero's journey in three acts and twelve subgenres.
+This study aims to highlight the ability of traditional storytellers and the effectiveness of their works when confronted with contemporary theory, while also examining the comprehensiveness and precision of Vogler's global model.
+The research results show that the main structure of the story of Sheikh San'an aligns with Vogler's model, except in the stage of rejecting the call.
+Additionally, slight differences in the subgenres of the ordinary world and meeting with the mentor can be justified by the flexibility of Vogler's model.
+These differences may also be explained by some discrepancies between the mystical and mythological hero types.

 کلیدواژهها [English]